Redemptions

 Here, you can define the default system mode for how the discounts are calculated using different default settings according to the category.

-Default – this is the default mode of calculating discounts across the system for any redeemables without categories or with categories that do not have defined discount calculations by either Initial Amount or Discounted Amount below.
+Default – this is the default mode of calculating discounts across the system for any incentives without categories or with categories that do not have defined discount calculations by either Initial Amount or Discounted Amount below.